Carlos Marinelli: Aldosivi

 After being close to sign for Argentinos Juniors and a period of trial at Huracán, Marinelli joined Aldosivi on 17 December 2009.
 He played a total of 13 matches and scored twice for the Primera B Nacional club.

 Győri

 In September 2010, Marinelli returned to European football after he signed for Hungarian side Győri in a short-term deal.
 He decided to end his contract after only two league matches, stating that his family failed to adapt to the country.

 Universidad San Martín

-On 19 January 2011, Marinelli signed with Peruvian first division team Club Deportivo Universidad de San Martín de Porres, taking part at the 2011 Copa Libertadores and scoring once.
-Marinelli stayed at the Peruvian club for 4 years, briefly leaving the club for a week to try to join Argentine club Alvarado which would play the Torneo Argentino A, in the third tier of the Argentinian football, although he was still contracted to Universidad San Martín.
+On 19 January 2011, Marinelli signed with Peruvian first division team Universidad San Martín, taking part at the 2011 Copa Libertadores and scoring once.
+Marinelli stayed at the Peruvian club for four years, briefly leaving the club for a week to try to join Argentine club Alvarado which would play the Torneo Argentino A, in the third tier of the Argentinian football, although he was still contracted to Universidad San Martín.

 At the age of 32, Marinelli decided to retire in 2014 due to injuries.